arangodb/docs/3.6/oasis/getting-started.md

 ArangoDB Oasis aims to make all features of the ArangoDB Enterprise Edition available to you, but there are a few limitations:

 1. Encryption (both at rest & network traffic) is always on and cannot be disabled for security reasons.
 2. Foxx services are not allowed to call out to the internet for security reasons.
-Of course incoming calls to Foxx services are fully supported.
+Incoming calls to Foxx services are fully supported.
 3. LDAP authentication & Audit trails are currently unavailable, but will be supported in the near future.